Keloids

 Corticosteroid Injections

-Injections of corticosteroid medicine can be done to reduce the size of keloids and irritation.
+Injections of corticosteroid medicine can be done to reduce irritation and help flatten or soften a keloid scar, in part by reducing collagen synthesis.
+Corticosteroid injections have a reported 50-100% response rate.
 Treatments are usually repeated every 4-6 weeks.

 Compression

-Using a bandage to apply continuous pressure for 24 hours for 6-12 months can be used to shrink keloids.
+Using pressure therapy to apply continuous pressure for 24 hours for 6-12 months can help shrink keloids, and after treatment a pressure dressing or silicone gel/sheet may be used to help minimize recurrence.

 Superficial Radiation Therapy

-For keloids that do not respond to any other treatments, excision of the keloid followed by two superficial radiation treatments have been proven successful.
+For keloids that do not respond to any other treatments, excision of the keloid followed by two superficial radiation treatments has been proven successful.

 Keloid FAQs